-The best way to see it is on one of our 6-day motor tours.
+The best way to see it is on one of our escorted tours.
 All the great scenes are included . . . and you enjoy every moment, every aspect of your trip.
 You visit Bryce Canyon National Park, the North Rim of Grand Canyon, Zion National Park, Kaibab National Forest, Cedar Breaks National Monument and many other famous scenic marvels.